wingify/vwo-android/README.md

 ##### Launching VWO SDK in synchronous mode

-Launching VWO in Synchronous requires you to pass a timeout in milliseconds as parameter.
+Launching VWO in Synchronous mode requires you to pass a timeout in milliseconds as parameter.
-This request is to be used carefully as it runs on UI thread and may lead to Application not Responding(ANR) dialog.
+This request should be used carefully as it executes on UI thread and may lead to Application Not Responding(ANR) dialog.

 ```java